passy/ChitChat.js/README.md

 * this app is a work in progress
 * functionality to regognize a user logout has not been built
 * a sass style sheet is needed for easier customization
+* I was originally going to call this project chatter.js but switched to chitchat.js.
+Many variables still use chatter instead of chitchat.
+I appoligize if this causes any confusion.
+Eventually I will switch everything to chitchat